vfdev-5/ignite/examples/contrib/detection/README.md

 In this example, we show how to use _Ignite_ to train a image detection model with PyTorch built-in Faster RCNN implementation.

 - Using VOC2012 datasets (~2GB).
-- Vlidate with COCO mAP.
+- Validate with COCO mAP.
 - Visualization.
 - Aim as experiment manager.